Browsed by

 Until about the last 250 years, the book of Isaiah was generally accepted by Christians as being written entirely by the prophet Isaiah in the latter part of the 8th century BCE.
 Nowadays, however, many “scholars” think the book was written by various writers over the course of several centuries, citing factors such as differences in subject matter, style, theology, vocabulary, and the viewpoint that predictive prophesy is impossible.
 The real reason for this is, however, that they don’t think predictive prophecy is possible.
 While there are a variety of views about the writership of Isaiah, critics often claim that chapters 40-66 were not written by “Isaiah, son of Amos.”
 However, careful examination of the book reveals that chapters 36-39 are a historical interlude that concludes the first section of the book, chapters 1-35, and introduces the last section, chapters 40-66.
 This reveals the unity of the entire book. read more

 For the first time, archaeological evidence (a seal impression) of Isaiah has been discovered, it seems.
 See the article by Michelle Starr published on February 23, 2018.
-The book of Isaiah is quoted more often than any other prophetic Old Testament book, and is second only to Psalms in overall New Testament quotes:
+The book of Isaiah is quoted more often than any other prophetic Old Testament book, and is second only to Psalms in overall New Testament quotes.
+Below is the article about the discovery of the clay seal of the prophet Isaiah:

 The Biblical figure Isaiah who prophesied the coming of the Messiah may have been an actual real person.